-The last step of the MikroTik integration process is updating your walled garden to ensure your customers.
+The last step of the MikroTik integration process is updating your walled garden to ensure your customers can access certain web pages.
 Your walled garden is a list of websites or domains that users can access without being authenticated.
-You need to add all the following addresses to your walled gardent to ensure a smooth integration.
+You need to add all the following addresses to your walled garden to ensure a smooth integration.

 Make sure you replace XYZ with your location's default domain.
 You can find this domain through Settings > Website on the Admin Panel.

 All set!
 Mikrotik is now integrated with Nexudus.